quimeygalli/Noted/README.md

 The project files follow modern Android conventions.
 The **`java/com/qui/noted`** folder contains all of the logic, UI layout, and Room setup.
 For the vectors icons, image and string resources please refer to **`app/src/main/res`**.

-The main entry point for the app is **`MainActivity.kt`**, this file contains the whole UI for the menu and note screens.
+The main entry point for the app is **`MainActivity.kt`**, this file contains the hole UI for the menu and note screens.
 It also initializes navigation and ViewModels.

 The **`Room`** package is where all of the objects and entities that room needs in order to store the data locally exist.
 In there you can find: